johnboronkas/spells/README.md

 - Blocking/reflecting spell
   - reflects 180 degrees if blocked in the first 0.1 ish seconds with a 1.5x speed increase (shield is red)
   - otherwise reflects like normal
-- Refactor bouncebolt to be like reflect (make manager that spawns fire-and-forgets)
+- Scale up the health bars a bit
 - basic respawn point (just 1 respawn location, no selection)
-- kill counter
+- kill counter (show kill count below unit, public info)
 - Levels / Experience (per damage done, extra exp for a kill, divide bonus by number of people in capture zone)
+  - No UI for levels, done via titles/ranks in below story (only a UI for the exp)
 - display exp bar (public info - yellow)
 - Player level ups (start with 2 skill points, gain 2 skill points per rank up)
   - Ranks are Peon (2), Captain (4), Officer (6), Lieutenant (8), General (10)